TIAA life insurance review 2020

-- Charitable.
+- Charitable giving benefit option.
 At no additional cost, TIAA will pay 1% of your benefit on top of the regular payout to your favorite charity.

-- You have to call to open an account.
+- No online quotes.
 To buy life insurance, you’ve got to talk with an agent on the phone.
-If you’re hoping for a seamless online experience, you may want to look elsewhere.

 If you’re interested in purchasing life insurance with TIAA, here’s how to get the process rolling:

-- Go to TIAA’s website, hover over Insure and select SEE ALL INSURANCE PRODUCTS.
+- Go to TIAA’s website, hover over Insure and select See all life insurance products.

 - Now, you’ll answer some questions to help TIAA assess the details of your insurance needs.
 When calculating your rate, it’ll ask for personal info like gender, state of residency and whether or not you use tobacco.
 Then, you’ll get a quote.